 - Aversion to needles.
-If you have an significant aversion to needles, then sclerotherapy would not be a good option for you.
+If you have a significant aversion to needles, then sclerotherapy would not be a good option for you.

-What is Veinwave and VeinGogh Therapy for Spider Veins?
+What is Veinwave & VeinGogh Therapy for Spider Veins?

-Advantagea of Veinwave and VeinGogh Over Other Spider Vein Therapies
+Advantage of Veinwave & VeinGogh Over Other Spider Vein Therapies

-The treatments are rather time consuming.
+The treatments are rather time-consuming.
 It can take about 10 minutes to treat just one small area of spider veins on the skin.
 So if you have a large number of spider veins on your body, it would likely take many sessions to get the desired result.
-More sessions translate into higher cost.
+More sessions translate into higher costs.
 So if you are someone that has a large number of spider veins, sclerotherapy may be a better option for you.

 On thick-skin areas of the body, such as the leg skin above the ankle region, it can sometimes be difficult to deliver enough heat through the skin to kill the veins.
 Since the goal is to remove the spider veins without burning the skin, the physician has to adjust the heat setting low enough so that no thermal energy to the skin occurs.
 Although this is often easy to do with thin-skin areas such as the face, ankles, and feet, it can be more difficult with thick-skin areas.
 So sometimes more treatments may be needed on the legs to get the desired effect.
 The other option is to do a different therapy on these particular areas, such as sclerotherapy.

 Since heat is delivered to the skin with this device, there will be a small risk of thermal injury to the skin.

 Does Austin Vein Specialists Offer Veinwave & VeinGogh?